act-rules/act-rules.github.io/_rules/SVG-image-has-name.md

 ### Expectation

-Each target element has an accessible name.
+Each target element has an accessible name that is not only [whitespace](#whitespace).

 ## Assumptions